 Applicants applying online receive immediate email confirmation of receipt of the application upon submittal of the application to the Association.
+Applicants mailing in their applications receive email confirmation of receipt of the application.
 As well, applicants are contacted when documentation received in the APGO office is noted as incomplete or is not in the format required for review by the Registrar or Registration Committee.
+Applicants receive regular email reminders notice of incomplete documentation for the application file.